yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 been loaded in yet.

 These changes are meant to address (no pun intended) issues related to the GPU memory management, and hopefully alleviate some stability complications related to it.
-Notably, the crashes on titles developed with the `UE4` engine (cough, True Goddess Reincarnation V or some such, cough).
+Notably, the crashes on titles developed with the `UE4` engine *(cough, True Goddess Reincarnation V or some such, cough)*.
 The devs are still investigating any other oddities surrounding this game, so stay tuned for more updates.

-some rando pic of SMTV
-// Hong: These changes mitigate memory-related problems but are not guaranteed to “fix” them completely.

 {{< imgs
 	"./ue4.png| These changes mitigate memory-related problems but are not guaranteed to “fix” them completely (SHIN MEGAMI TENSEI V)"
   >}}

-Users reported crashes when playing `Sonic Colors Ultimate` on AMD and Intel GPUs on Vulkan after the resolution scaler was introduced. epicboy jumped to intervene and save the Blue Hedgehog.
+Users reported crashes when playing `Sonic Colors Ultimate` on AMD and Intel GPUs on Vulkan after the resolution scaler was introduced. epicboy quickly jumped in, to intervene and save the Blue Hedgehog.

 On the red AMD side, our Blue Blur suffers from ImageView issues, causing an invalid pointer dereference when the `slot_images` container of the texture cache is resized, this can happen even at native resolution.
 [Keeping a reference of the container](https://github.com/yuzu-emu/yuzu/pull/7622) solves it.

-Intel’s blue team now, their Vulkan driver strongly follows the specification when dealing with image blits.
-Khronos defines that
+Intel’s blue team turn now.
+The Intel Vulkan Windows driver strongly follows the specification when dealing with image blits.
-[MSAA](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) blits are not allowed, and while most drivers let this pass, Intel is a good boy and crashes when trying to rescale MSAA textures..
+Khronos defines that [MSAA](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) blits are not allowed, and while most drivers let this pass, Intel is being a good boy and crashes when trying to rescale MSAA textures.
 Leaving aside that using traditional antialiasing on a mobile device like the Switch is a *crime against humanity* (you don’t waste extremely limited bandwidth on traditional antialiasing), the issue is solved by [rendering directly into the scaled image](https://github.com/yuzu-emu/yuzu/pull/7624) when rescaling by using the 3D pipeline.
 The performance cost is higher (integrated GPUs like most Intel ones also hate traditional antialiasing), but it’s a price to pay to avoid crashing or losing the scaling.